Hubmakerlabs/hoover/doc/browser.md

 ### 2. <img src="verified.png" width="5%" /> Signature Verification <img src="verified.png" width="5%" />

 The Hoover Data Browser performs basic signature verification for supported protocols.
-Verification status is represented visually within the interface (e.g., a green checkmark icon as shown above in the top right-hand corner of validated events).
+Verification status is represented visually with a green checkmark icon as shown above, which is placed in the top right-hand corner of validated events.